-WISC is actually an extremely weak choice principle, similar to the existence of enough projectives, and states that for every object A of S, there is a set of J-covers of A which is cofinal in all J-covers of A. It is automatically satisfied if the pretopology is specified as an assignment of a set of covers to each object.
+WISC is actually an extremely weak choice principle, weaker than the existence of enough projectives, and states that for every object A of S, there is a set of J-covers of A which is cofinal in all J-covers of A. It is automatically satisfied if the pretopology is specified as an assignment of a set of covers to each object.

 1.3.
-THEOREM.
-Let S be a category with subcanonical singleton pretopology J satisfying WISC, and let Cat'(S) be a full sub-2-category of Cat(S) which admits base change along arrows in J. Then any localisation of Cat'(S) at the class of J-equivalences is locally essentially small.
+Theorem.
+Let S be a category with subcanonical singleton pretopology J satisfying WISC, and let C be a full sub-2-category of Cat(S) which admits base change along arrows in J. Then any localisation of C at the class of J-equivalences is locally essentially small.

-Since a singleton pretopology can be conveniently defined as a certain wide subcategory, this is not a vacuous statement for large sites, such as Top or Grp(E) (group objects in a topos E).
-In fact WISC is independent of the Zermelo-Fraenkel set axioms (without Choice) [van den Berg 2012, Roberts 2012], thus it is possible to have as a counterexample to this result even for the topos Set{$\neg AC$} with surjections as covers.
+Since a singleton pretopology can be conveniently defined as a certain wide subcategory, this is not a vacuous statement for large sites, such as Top or $\mathbf{Grp}(E)$ (group objects in a topos E).
+In fact WISC is independent of the Zermelo-Fraenkel set axioms (without Choice) [van den Berg 2012, Roberts 2012], thus it is possible to have as a counterexample to this result even for the topos $\mathbf{Set}{\neg AC}$ with surjections as covers.